 Apricot & Plum Coconut Bars – These shortbread bars are free from dairy, eggs and gluten.

-You can make this breakfast frittata with non-dairy milk, and even share it with family on a holiday morning.
+You can make this breakfast frittata with a plant-based milk, and even share it with family on a holiday morning.